Netflix will be released in US theatres on 11th October, and on Netflix worldwide on 1st November.

-Yes!
-It sees Chalamet’s King Henry V express his worries to his mentor and confidant John Falstaff (Joel Edgerton), who callously tells him that king’s don’t have friends: only foes and followers.
+We also have a teaser – Chalamet’s King Henry V express his worries to his mentor and confidant John Falstaff (Joel Edgerton), who callously tells him that king’s don’t have friends: only foes and followers.
 Check it out below.

 Who’s in the cast of The King?

 Robert Pattinson (Getty Images)

 Timothée Chalamet will take on the main role of scandalous, disgraced prince Hal who never wanted to be king, but is nevertheless forced into the role of monarch upon the death of his brother.

 Joel Edgerton (The Gift, The Great Gatsby) has co-written the film with Michôd and will play Falstaff, a scoundrel knight and the best friend of Hal.
 Also notable in this star-studded cast is Robert Pattinson as a villainous character known as The Dauphin.
 Sean Harris (Mission Impossible – Rogue Nation), Ben Mendelsohn (Rogue One: A Star Wars Story) and Lily-Rose Depp (The Dancer) complete the cast.